Marlin (firmware): History

-Development
+Technical

 Marlin firmware is hosted on GitHub, where it is developed and maintained by a community of contributors.
 Marlin's lead developer is Scott Lahteine (aka Thinkyhead), an independent shareware and former Amiga game developer who joined the project in 2014.
 His work is entirely supported by crowdfunding.

 Marlin is written in optimized C++ for the Arduino API in a mostly embedded-C++ style, which avoids the use of dynamic memory allocation.
-The firmware can be built with Arduino IDE, PlatformIO, or Auto Build Marlin extension for visual studio code.
-The latter method is recommended because it is very easy but it only being an VSC extension requires VSC to be installed on the building system first.
+The firmware can be built with Arduino IDE, PlatformIO, or Auto Build Marlin extension for Visual Studio Code.
+The latter method is recommended because it is very easy but it only being an Visual Studio Code extension requires Visual Studio Code to be installed on the building system first.